YelenaMerzlyakova/Babylon/README.md

 ```
 ### Javascript

-We used Js to create an interactive photo gallery, active contact form and active navbar that collapse after when not used.
+We used Js to create an interactive photo gallery, active contact form and active navbar that collapses when not used.

 ## Project link